top of page

 Medina County, OH

-Since 2019, EHP has served Medina residents with PM2.5 and tVOC monitoring, as well as chemical sampling.
-We have conducted health surveys of individuals living near the Wadsworth compressor station.
+From 2019 to 2021, EHP provided Medina residents with PM2.5 and tVOC monitoring, as well as chemical sampling.
+We have conducted health surveys of individuals living near the Wadsworth Compressor Station.

 Allegheny County, PA